Paraphraser/PiBuilder/README.md

 ## <a name="changeLog"></a>Change Summary

+* 2022-07-27

+   - Implement suggestion from Andreas Spiess to:

+	   - change the implementation of `VM_SWAP=automatic` (02 script) to sense whether the Pi is running from SD and, if so, disable VM swapping (ie a synonym for `VM_SWAP=disable`).
+	   - make `VM_SWAP=automatic` the default.

+	   Together, "automatic" should then handle the majority of situations correctly.

+	- Move SAMBA discussion to [tutorial document](tutorials/samba.md).
+	- Remove cautionary words about full 64-bit Bullseye.
+The wording was never *intended* to direct users to the 32-bit system but it seemed to be having that effect.
+	- Adds a note to the 01 script detail explaining the change of boot mode (which is noticeable if the Pi is connected to an HDMI screen).

 * 2022-07-05

 	- In 01 script, optional prolog should not run until *after* the baseline snapshots are taken.